 RLC designation remains valid for as long as a chapter meets minimum accreditation requirements and submits an RLC Annual Update to the RLC Task Force.

-For more information about the RLC accreditation process, contact Austin Chapman.
+For more information about the RLC accreditation process, please contact us at RLC@sigep.net.